Queen of Denmark, Norway, and Sweden, called the “Northern

 VII.
 These lectures are given for the “voluntary theological

-examination,” and treat upon the Fathers, the Liturgy, and the priestly duties.
-(See Norrisian.)
+examination,” and treat upon the Fathers,

 (St.).
 The chosen type of female innocence and meekness.